What Is a Global Data Fellow?

 Romancia Jordon

-Royal St. Vincent and the Grenadines Police Force
+Detective Corporal, Royal St. Vincent and the Grenadines Police Force

 Romancia Jordon, Detective Corporal #599, serves in the Royal St. Vincent and the Grenadines Police Force and is assigned to the Sexual Offences Unit, investigating sexual crimes against children and adults.
 She conducts lectures on sexual offences and domestic violence and collaborates with stakeholders to strengthen protection systems and support vulnerable individuals.
 She holds a BSc (Hons) in Criminal Justice from Ashworth College in Georgia, USA as well as a Diploma in Forensic Science with Honors and multiple University of West Indies certificates.